$class_submit_event = "";

 Whether you are looking to spot unique wildlife along scenic nature trails, find adventure on a paddling excursion, or relax to the sound of crashing waves, Martin County has it all.
 From palms to pines, Martin County is a paradise for nature enthusiasts just waiting to be discovered.

-With 100k acres of parks and conservation land, five state parks, a federally designated Wild and Scenic River, four aquatic preserves, and the Indian River Lagoon, one of the most biodiverse estuaries in the Northern Hemisphere, Martin County’s nature is unmatched.
+With over 115k acres of parks and conservation land, five state parks, a federally designated Wild and Scenic River, four aquatic preserves, and the Indian River Lagoon, one of the most biodiverse estuaries in the Northern Hemisphere, Martin County’s nature is unmatched.

 Keep reading to learn how you can begin to Explore Natural Martin, and remember to “take only pictures and leave only footprints.”